Wonder why you received a 1099-C in the mail? Most taxpayers don’t realize forgiven debt is considered income, and

 - You filed for bankruptcy.

-- You had mortgage debt that was forgiven between 2007 and 2016 that was used to buy, build or renovate your primary residence.
-(The Mortgage Forgiveness Debt Relief Act allows up to $2 million to be excluded from your income.
+- You had mortgage debt that was forgiven between 2007 and 2017 that was used to buy, build or renovate your primary residence.
+The Mortgage Forgiveness Debt Relief Act allows up to $2 million to be excluded from your income.
 Originally set to expire in 2014, it was extended through 2017.
 If you had mortgage debt forgiven in 2017 and already filed federal tax return, you will need to file an amended return to take advantage of the exclusion.